ClickHouse/clickhouse-docs/docs/guides/improving-query-performance/sparse-primary-indexes.md

  As we will see later, this global order enables ClickHouse to <a href="https://github.com/ClickHouse/ClickHouse/blob/master/src/Storages/MergeTree/MergeTreeDataSelectExecutor.cpp#L1448" target="_blank">use a binary search algorithm</a> over the index marks for the first key column when a query is filtering on the first column of the primary key.

 - URL index marks:<br/>
-  The quite similar cardinality of the primary key columns <font face = "monospace">UserID</font> and <font face = "monospace">URL</font> means that the index marks for all key columns after the first column only indicate a data range per granule.<br/>
+  The quite similar cardinality of the primary key columns <font face = "monospace">UserID</font> and <font face = "monospace">URL</font> means that the index marks for all key columns after the first column in general only indicate a data range per granule.<br/>
  For example, ‘mark 0’ for the <font face = "monospace">URL</font> column in the diagram above is indicating that the URL values of all table rows in granule 0 are guaranteed to be larger or equal to <font face = "monospace">goal://metry=10000467796a411...</font>.
 However, this same guarantee cannot also be given for the <font face = "monospace">URL</font> values of all table rows in granule 1  because ‘mark 1‘ for the <font face = "monospace">UserID</font> column has a different UserID value than ‘mark 0‘.

   We will discuss the consequences of this on query execution performance in more detail later.